pedrosk/cap_linux_intro/Readme.md

 =====================================================
 ### Users, groups, privileges:
-Let print the content of the present directory:
+First let's print the content of the present directory:<br>
 -`ls` - (list) print the content of the (present) directory
   - useful flags: (they start with -)
   - -a all (shows hidden files that start on . (dot))